Langdale area wildfire

 It is particularly important to prepare a child for their move to adult life.
 The transitional annual review may involve people and organisations who will play a major role when your child leaves school.
 Preparation for adulthood discussions will start by Year 7 at the latest.

-When a child is in Year 9 a transition plan will be drawn up, as part of the annual review, to look at the child's needs as adult life approaches.
+When a child is in Year 9 transition planning will be discussed and agreed, as part of the annual review, to look at the child's needs as adult life approaches.
 It is updated at each annual review meeting until the child leaves school.

 In addition, children and young people's services will be involved when a young person is in public care or is a 'child in need', or where they are already involved with a young person.
 Social care staff will advise whether the child will need social care services when they leave school.

-Other professionals actively involved in supporting the child may be involved in the transition plan.
-There may be other planning meetings to oversee progress of the plan and you should be told about these by school staff.
+Other professionals actively involved in supporting the child may be involved in transition planning.
+There may be other planning meetings to oversee progress of the transition and you should be told about these by school staff.